EndPointCorp/end-point-blog/2013/06/05/window-functions-in-action.html.md

 (5 rows)
 ```

 This shows the order ID, user ID, and creation timestamp, as well as the ID and creation timestamp of the first order in the window each row belongs to.
 Note that in order to avoid having to retype the same long window definition twice, I used an alternate syntax whereby I created a named window definition, and referred to that name.
-Anyway, you can see that the first two rows have the same first_id value; this means they're duplicates, and we want to get rid of one of them.
-You'll have to trust me that that's the only duplicated order in my sample database; suffice it to say that these results are, in fact, correct.
-I'll decide (because it turns out to be easier this way) to keep the earliest of the duplicate orders, so from the results above, I can see that I want to remove order ID 2.
+Anyway, you can see that the first two rows have the same first_id value; this means they’re duplicates, and we want to get rid of one of them.
+You’ll have to trust me that that’s the only duplicated order in my sample database; suffice it to say that these results are, in fact, correct.
+I’ll decide (because it turns out to be easier this way) to keep the earliest of the duplicate orders, so from the results above, I can see that I want to remove order ID 2.
 It would be nice, though, to have a list of just the order IDs I need to remove without any other information.
 Even better, a list of SQL commands to run to remove them.
 Like this:

 ```sql
 WITH order_items_array AS (